Gliptopolis/WLED_Klipper/README.md

 Repeat this process for every controller you install.
 I curently have 4 on my printer controlling bed lights, upper work lights, an accent light on the back panel and a single on the hotend cover that changes colors with temps.
 I'm sure there's a way to utilize one controller for multiple strigns but no idea how to make that work.
 This method works for me.

-That's it for Mainsail.
+That's it for Moonraker.
 Once you make the updates, save your new config file and get ready to move over to Klipper for the magic...

 ## Klipper
 In order to control the WLED, you will need to modify your printer.cfg file with macros to control the LEDs and also update your start print and end print macros.
 Also, if you're a RatOS user, please don't modify the config files.
 Copy your existing start and end print config sections and paste in to your printer.cfg file so you can always revrt back to the original version without a lot of hassle.
 Ask me how I know...